kubakrzep9/Robotic-Arm-Interface/README.md

 <h3> Communication </h3>
 Serial communication is used to pass instructions back and forth between the systems.
 Each system has an instruction interpreter that will decode any serial input received.
 If the input is a valid instruction it will execute an action based upon the instructionID.
 An instruction is made up of an instructionID followed by data values seperated by spaces.
 Ex: "instrID 1 2 3".
 The instruction intepreter parses the serial input by attempting to extract the instructionID and data members.
 If successful, the instrucion will be executed.
 Many instructions (such as servoAngles) will repeat between systems however, different systems will execute the instructions differently.
 When the Interface sends the servoAngles instruction it is setting the Arms servo angles.
 When the Robotic Arm sends the servoAngles instruction (after receiving the armState instruction) it is updating the Interface with the current angle values.

-<h4> Interface to Robotic Arm or Position System Instructions </h4>
+<h4> Instructions from Interface to Robotic Arm or Position System </h4>

 - Set Robot Pins:    "servoPins 13 12 11 10 9 8"
    - "servoPins bodyPin shoulderPin elbowPin wristPin handRotPin handPin"